Anarion-zuo/GitBook_Algorithm/README.md

 The approach is known as the Greedy Ascent algorithm.

-* Chose a starting point arbitrarily.
+* Chose a starting node arbitrarily.
 Check if it satisfies the terms.
 * If not, move to the position having a larger number than the original number, and so forth.

 The worst case goes through all positions.
 In most cases, we prefer the starting position to be the center.
 However, such algorithm fails when at a certain column there is no peak.